Sarah Dion Brooks

 I have always been so grateful for the musicians and composers who have written the music that has given me strength.
 But there have been times when the music I needed to hear the most, was the music I had not yet written.
 I would sit in front of the piano and close my eyes and let my feelings go.
 And songs would form.
 Songs that would help me heal.
 Songs that would inspire me to be even better.
 And songs that would give me the strength that I needed to rise above any situation that came my way.

 I continue to write music to remind myself of the person I want to be.
 The person that I know I am, but might have forgotten at some point along the way.
 Some songs have been written during hard times in my life, in order to get through each day and survive.
 Some songs have been written to help remind me how to heal and grow.
-Some songs were not even from my experiences, but those of friends that suffered dearly.
+Some songs were not even from my experiences but from those of friends that suffered dearly.
 I wrote songs to tell the stories they never had the chance to tell.

 Through the suffering, there is peace.
 There is love.
 There is light.
 I write music because of that.
 Because of the love and light and hope and peace we can find throughout our journey.

 I sing to share the journey with you.
 To help you know that you are not alone.
 To connect with you.
 To share my love with you.
 I write music for myself.
-But if somewhere along the way, the songs that I have written are able to touch your life as well and give you some sort of connection, and comfort, and understanding that you are precious, then I will feel blessed and so very thankful.
+But if somewhere along the way, the songs that I have written are able to touch your life as well and give you some sort of connection, comfort, and understanding that you are precious, then I will feel blessed and so very thankful.
 I do hope for that.

 Because you are so very precious.